 Also, you can’t figure it all out without getting in the process and actually doing things.
 Therefore, instead of thinking how it’ll go and whether you’re ready – get started!

-Even with the simplest themes, it usually takes way more time than you might’ve planned.
+Even with the simplest themes, it usually takes way more time than you might’ve expected.
 That’s why I always suggest setting up your new design on a side so your existing website is not interrupted.

 Normally, the theme can be set up in an hour or so, depending on your skill level.
 But all the minor details like fonts, colors, design preferences and basic setups will definitely request more of your attention.

-Not even talking about the content writing and layout creation…
+Not even talking about content writing and layout creation…

 A simple website CAN be created in a relatively short time but if you’re working on a bigger project and have big ambitions – make sure to dedicate enough time for that.

-I don’t want to scare you off from this experience but be prepared to work on some errors!
+I don’t want to scare you off from this experience but be prepared to work on some errors and fix bugs!